FOREX-Yellen speech bolsters dollar after Trump's mixed messages

 By Patrick Graham

-LONDON, Jan 19 (Reuters) - The dollar held firm against most of its major rivals on Thursday after Federal Reserve Chair Janet Yellen promised a "few" rises in U.S interest rates this year, halting its worst run in five months.
+LONDON, Jan 19 (Reuters) - The dollar held firm against most of its major rivals on Thursday after a speech by Federal Reserve Chair Janet Yellen halted its worst run in five months by promising a "few" rises in U.S interest rates this year.

-The greenback gained as much as 1 percent on Wednesday after Yellen's speech, which turned investors back to the narrative of strong growth and rising inflation that drove the currency higher after Donald Trump's presidential election victory in November.
+The greenback gained as much as 2 percent on Wednesday after Yellen's speech, which turned investors back to the narrative of strong growth and rising inflation, which drove the currency higher after Donald Trump's election victory in November.

-A correction since late December means the dollar is still in the midst of its worst four-week performance since August, reflecting concerns that Trump would prefer a weaker currency and more generally may stoke global political uncertainty.
+A correction since late December means the currency is still in the middle of its worst four-week performance since August, reflecting concerns that Trump would prefer a weaker currency and more generally may stoke global geopolitical uncertainty.

 But Fed policymakers' expectations of three rate rises this year are the bedrock of predictions for more dollar gains.